AlahmadiQ8/cs-notes/Techniques.md

 ## Record & Move

 - Find Closest element to target

+## Special Tricks

+- Search in a rotated array
+- Search Unknown Array Size

 # Permutations/Combinations

+## Auxiliary Buffer

+1. Termination Cases
+2. Find Candidates that go into the buffer index
+3. Place each candidate into the buffer index
+4. Recurse to next buffer index